 While longevity rates have improved drastically in the last century, there's no doubt that living in the world today is still fraught with peril.
 In just the last year, over 32,000 people lost their lives on America's roadways according to the latest crash reports from the National Highway Traffic Safety Administration.
 Yet, this number accounts only for traffic deaths.
 People lose their lives in work-related accidents and other tragedies daily making accidents one of the leading causes of death in the US.
 This fact alone is a powerful reason to consider adding an Accidental Death Benefit rider to your life insurance policy.

 Reasons to Purchase an Accidental Death Benefit Life Insurance Policy

-As if life wasn't treacherous enough, some of us are placed more in harm's way than others.
-For example, people who routinely have to work around heavy machinery or other dangerous environments may want to consider this type of insurance.
+Some of us are placed more in harm's way than others.
+For example, people who routinely work around heavy machinery or other dangerous environments may want to consider this type of insurance.
 Also, those who either commute to work on a regular basis or drive as a course of business have greater exposure to potential accidents.
 This sort of life insurance policy or policy rider may be a sound option if you fall into any of these classes.

 Accidental Death Benefit Cost

 Accidental death coverage can be a very affordable addition to your life insurance.
 The cost of obtaining the Accidental Death benefit depends on how you purchase it.
 If you add a rider to your existing life insurance policy, you'll pay an additional premium for this coverage.
-On the other hand, if you have just an Accidental Death Benefit policy, the premiums for coverage will be less than a standard life insurance policy.
+On the other hand, if you have just an Accidental Death Benefit insurance policy, the premiums for coverage will be less than a standard life insurance policy.

-There are many arguments for purchasing an Accidental Death benefit rider or policy.
+There are many arguments for purchasing an Accidental Death Benefit Rider or Accidental Death Benefit insurance policy.
 The additional protection and death benefit is important to many people.
 Also, those who are not able to qualify for a standard life insurance policy can often still be approved for an accident policy.
 To get started with your coverage, request a quote today or contact our licensed agents to discuss your coverage options.